Menu

 When is the best time to plan your visit to Afghanistan?

-The best time to visit Afghanistan is from March to May and from September to November.
-During autumn and spring, the temperature is most pleasant.
-Afghanistan has several climate zones, where it is usually hot in the summer months and very cold in the winter months.
-In general, the cities have a milder climate than in the rest of the country.
-Our Grand Afghanistan Tour runs in September.
+The best time to visit Afghanistan is between March and May, and between September to November.
+The temperature is most pleasant during autumn and spring.
+Afghanistan has diverse climate zones, but generally it is hot in the summer months and very cold in the winter months.
+In general, its cities have a milder climate than in the rest of the country.
+Our Grand Afghanistan Tour runs annually in September.

 Do I need insurance for my trip to Afghanistan?